mygcho/cse493e-final-project/README.md

 ## Prerequisites ‼️

-To use this template, you need to have the following installed on your machine:
+To use, you need to have the following installed on your machine:

 - Node.js
 - npm